1000+

 Before availing any expert legal support services, you must be able to prove the following:

-• Existence of a Contract: This includes having a copy of the contract in place or some witnesses in front of whom the contract was formed.
+• Existence of a Contract: Keep a copy of the contract in place or some witnesses when creating it.

-• Other Party’s Fault: This includes having proof of breaking the terms and conditions discussed while forming the contract.
+• Other Party’s Fault: Have proof of breaking the terms and conditions discussed while forming the contract.

-• Loss Suffering: This includes having proof of the damages, which incurred as a result of a contract breach by the other party.
+• Loss Suffering: Have proof of the damages, incurred as a result of a contract breach by the other party.

 The Before Action Letter

 This is the first step towards dealing with a contract breach.
-Before taking legal action, you should write a ‘before action letter’ in the hope of a quick resolution before taking any kind of legal action.
+Before taking legal action, you should write a ‘before action letter’ for a quick resolution.
 The letter should include the following:

-• Contract Breach Details: Include the details of the contract, specifying the terms and conditions, and the activity, which led to a contract breach.
+• Contract Breach Details: Include the details of the contract, specifying the terms and conditions, leading to contract breach.

-• Interest Claim: Include the interest claim in the form of damages against the breach, which are mentioned in the contract.
+• Interest Claim: Include the interest claim in the form of damages against the breach as per the contract.

 • Legal Action Time: As per the Civil Procedure Rules, 14-day time should be given to the other party to resolve the matter outside the court.